I have found these websites/books/documentaries very helpful when doing my research and wanting to share with those who may be looking.

 4. Dr David Berger – He’s also another Dr that does alternate vaccination schedules but also educates parents as well on the pros and cons of vaccination.
 He’s located in Florida and does lecturing on the very subject.

-Vitamins to take if you do decide to vaccinate:
+Vitamins to take if you do vaccinate:

 This is from Dr. David Berger of Florida.
 There are other holistic Drs that have similar vitamin schedules, including Dr Lauren Feder as noted above.